+One of the main challenges when trying to eat clean is to select nutrient-dense, unprocessed food while avoiding excess fat – all without giving up the flavor.
 I know that you already buy regional, seasonal, and maybe organic products whenever you can.
-Developing healthy cooking habits is another important aspect when it comes to flavor rich clean eating.
+Developing healthful habits in your kitchen is another important aspect when it comes to flavor rich clean eating.

 Steaming food means simply cooking in an enclosed environment infused with steam.
 It preserves nutrients better than any other cooking method.

-Healthy cooking methods: 4 easy techniques for steam-cooking
+How to steam vegetables: 4 easy techniques for steam-cooking

 For this method, I use my WMF Spaghetti pot.
 It comes with a separate smaller basket that sits up high and fits perfectly under the lid.